[ PrideAgainstPrejudice.com ] → Suicide / Crisis Help

 Welcome to our collection of online resources for the Lesbian, Gay, Bisexual, and Transgender (LGBT) community.

-NOTE: Police in the USA are not trained to deal with mental health issues or these type of crisis situations, so we recommend you only involve them as a last resort!
+NOTE: In USA, always dial 988 instead of 911.
+Police are not trained to deal with mental health issues or these type of crisis situations, so we recommend you only involve them as a last resort!

 If you are considering suicide, or you are in a crisis, please reach out for help!